 The moment you enter the Hakone Ginyu you’re greeted by both the first-rate staff and by the sweeping panoramic views of the mountainside.
 The emphasis here is on luxurious relaxation and you'll feel pampered in every way, whether soaking in an onsen or sitting on the terrace while taking in the incredible as scenery.
-The Ginyu’s owner cites Bali, Indonesia as his inspiration for the vibrant and colourful hues that contrast with his authentic adherence to local style and traditional Japanese architecture.
+The Ginyu’s owner cites Bali, Indonesia as his inspiration for the vibrant and colorful hues that contrast with his authentic adherence to local style and traditional Japanese architecture.

 After a day of exploring, you can visit the infinity pool onsen (Japanese hot spring) to unwind while admiring the lush greenery that surrounds the hotel.
 Each room is also equipped with a private onsen, along with separate eating and sleeping quarters, ensuring privacy for each guest.